ADA - Americans With Disabilities Act

 The Healthy Hero award is open to all employees who make healthy choices in pursuit of their wellness goals in any of the eight dimensions of wellness.
 Each school/department’s Wellness Ambassador(s) will have the ability to nominate an individual for the Healthy Hero award to the Building Healthy Lifestyles staff.
 Nominations will include the employee’s name, location, achievements, photo (optional) and the nominated employee must give approval for the nomination prior.
 Each month’s winner will receive recognition in a MCSD Wellness Wednesday update and the MCSD Wellness Program’s page of the website.
 They will also receive a gift that represents one of the eight dimensions of wellness and Certificate of Achievement to display their impressive accomplishment.
 For questions regarding this program, please reach out to your school/department’s Wellness Ambassador(s).

-Congratulations to Stephanie Halle, as she is the January WINNER of the Healthy Hero Award!
-Ms. Halle was nominated by Wellness Ambassador Lexi Gray.
-Check out the nomination write-up submitted by Lexi:
+Congratulations to Jacqueline Santamaria at Indiantown Middle School, as she is the October WINNER of the HEALTHY HERO AWARD!
+Ms. Santamaria was nominated by Wellness Ambassador Carolina Mojica.
+Check out the nomination write-up submitted by Carolina…

-Congratulations to Tisha Freedman, as she is the December winner of the Healthy Hero Award!
-Ms. Freedman was nominated by Wellness Ambassador Carol Columbus.
-Check out the nomination write-up submitted by Carol:
+Congratulations to Tammie Meder at Willoughby Learning Center, as she is the September WINNER of the HEALTHY HERO AWARD!
+Mrs. Meder was nominated by Wellness Ambassador Katrina Doyle.
+Check out the nomination write-up submitted by Katrina…

 Have questions?
 We want to hear from you!